catpea/db/README.md

 This is a sample deployment system used in the development of [Eternia]

+## IMPORTANT!

+During upgrade to v3 a temporary import.sh script is placed in ./db/ use it to sync v2 and v3.

 ## Scripts

 install.sh build.sh publish.sh and test.sh are the primary control scripts for this system, a bin directory contains some flexible sub-programs.